CrazyTech4/Opify/README.md

-# Opify
+# lossle
-An open source  lossless Spotify alternative
+An open source audio streaming service that uses the audio files from your NAS.
+This here will be only the API, but a mobile client is coming soon :)